List of Farid Gabteni’s quotes

 Islâm, the most driving force for theism, is not getting any weaker but it is rather developing and progressing throughout the world; its influence continues to extend to all nations in their ethnic, social and cultural diversities.
 It would be irresponsible to ignore Islâm and minimize its scope, dangerously leaving free rein to ultra-traditionalism and its ideological and practical deviations which are totally contrary to the original Message of Islâm.
 (Farid Gabteni)

-I am not the one who is knowledgeable and a polyglot.
-It is rather the Qurân, which is encyclopedic; the original Message of Islâm, which is universalist; and the scope of both, which is humanist and cosmic.
-This is what is ignored by Islamophobes and, to an even higher degree, by obscurantists.
+It is not I who am learned and a polyglot, it is rather the Qurân that is encyclopaedic, and it is the original Message of Islâm that is universalist; and it is the scope of both that is humanist and cosmic.
+This is what escapes islamophobes—and even more so obscurantists.
 (Farid Gabteni)

-I learned the Qurân, the ḥadîth, the sunnah/sîrah, theology and jurisprudence via the teaching and the vision of great doctors (Σulamâ), references in the field of traditionalism.
-Therefore, I myself became a traditionalist (moderate؟) for some time.
-However, when I specialized and studied among others historiography, I then reopened the Qurân with a multidisciplinary scientific approach; what was not my surprise to discover that the original Message of Islâm stated in the Corpus of the Qurân makes serious objection to many assertions included in the multiple writings of tradition, while the latter constitute the basis of the traditionalist ideology.
+I learned the Qurân, the ḥadîth, the sunnah/sîrah, theology and jurisprudence through the teaching and vision of leading scholars (عulamâ), references in the field of traditionalism.
+I thus became, for a time, a traditionalist (moderate؟) myself.
+However, when I specialized and studied, among others, historiography, I then reopened the Qurân with a pluridisciplinary scientific approach; to my great surprise, I discovered that the original Message of Islâm, as set forth in the Corpus of the Qurân, raises serious objections to many assertions contained in the various writings of the tradition, which nonetheless constitute the basis of traditionalist ideology.
 (Farid Gabteni)

 I learnt yesterday to be today, I pray today that you will be tomorrow; simply Human.
 (Farid Gabteni)